 I have to admit, this makes me a little nervous.
 That's just because I've already forgotten to toggle back to Car mode.
 If you switch back and forth, pay careful attention to which mode you are in.

 One last update: I mentioned here that I might have to look into doing e-Bike deliveries.
 Ultimately I converted my Disc Trucker to an e-Bike.
-Talk about a game changer!
+That was a bigger game changer than Doordash bike mode!
 I can get around more easily, and I can stay out on my bike longer.
 You can read more about my experience delivering with an e-Bike here.